Q: Can I use NetEdit to do firmware updates?

 |Host Hardware||Part Number||Firmware/Booter Upgrade Tool|

 NOTE: All the firmware for the above products can be downloaded using NetEdit3's File --> Live Update...
-The firmware files are stored in c:\HAPTools\Images folder.
+The firmware files are stored in c:\HAPTools\Images folder, or in the case of the Do-more PLCs, under the Images subfolder in the Do-more Designer's installation Bin folder.

 Q: Using an EBC100 and Modbus TCP protocol, how can I figure out where the CTRIO parameters are mapped into the Modbus addresses?